 - 3.01.
 General.
 As used in this Ordinance, except where otherwise specifically provided or the context otherwise requires, the following terms and expressions shall have the following meanings. - 3.02.
 Audit is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations.
 The internal audit activity helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes. - 3.03.
-Corporations, as used in this Ordinance, means businesses which are owned by the Tribe and chartered under the Tribe's Limited Liability Company Ordinance #03-800-02. - 3.04.
-Grant, as used in this Ordinance, means PL 93-638 contracts, and grants issued by an external agency. - 3.05.
-Major Program Activity means those grants which meet the definition of a major program in the U.S. Government Office of Management and Budget Circular A-133 Sub-part E, Section .520. - 3.06.
-Auditing Standards Generally Accepted in the United States of America means the standards published by the American Institute of Certified Public Accountants, the Institute of Internal Auditors, United States Office of Management and Budget or other regulatory bodies that publish auditing standards applicable to grants administered by the Tribe. - 3.07.
-Tribally Chartered Enterprise means a commercial operation established by Tribal Council in exercise of their powers contained in Section 7(a) 2 and (f) of the Little River Band of Ottawa Indians Constitution, wholly owned by the Tribe or where the Tribe has a majority interest and is managed as for profit entity.
+Auditing Standards Generally Accepted in the United States of America means the standards published by the American Institute of Certified Public Accountants, the Institute of Internal Auditors, United States Office of Management and Budget or other regulatory bodies that publish auditing standards applicable to grants administered by the Tribe. - 3.04.
+Corporations, as used in this Ordinance, means businesses which are owned by the Tribe including those chartered under the Tribe's Limited Liability Company Ordinance #03-800-02. - 3.05.
+Enrollment activities, as used in this Ordinance, shall not include the administration of per capita payments, nor the administration or verification process related to Membership Benefits such as the Bereavement Benefit Program or the Membership Assistance Program Benefits. - 3.06.
+Grant, as used in this Ordinance, means PL 93-638 contracts, and grants issued by an external agency. - 3.07.
+Major Program Activity means those grants which meet the definition of a major program in the U.S. Government Office of Management and Budget Circular A-133 Sub-part E, Section .520. - 3.08.
+Tribally Chartered Enterprise means a commercial operation established by Tribal Council in exercise of their powers contained in Section 7(a) 2 and (f) of the Little River Band of Ottawa Indians Constitution, wholly owned by the Tribe or where the Tribe has a majority interest and is managed as for-profit entity.